Trees Challenge 2020 - GLOBE Observer

 We invite our education partners to incorporate the challenge into your Earth Day planning.
 We are assembling a package of resources to support informal educators and GLOBE schools.
 The package includes information about trees and NASA science, connections to local tree science relevant to your community, ideas about how to manage a Trees challenge, learning activities, and other resources.
-We will introduce the package in a training webinar on February 19 from 2:00 p.m. to 3:30 p.m.
-EST (19:00 to 20:30 UTC).
-The webinar will be recorded and provided for reference on this page.
-Register for the webinar.
+On 19 February 2020, we introduced the package in a training webinar for informal educators.
+View the webinar recording.

 To participate in Trees Challenge 2020

 - Download the GLOBE Observer app and register to get an account (or use the form on this website).

 - Open the Trees tool inside the app.

 - Take the Trees training (Introduction and Tutorial).

 - Measure as many different trees as possible between April 1 and April 30.

 - It is not necessary to measure each tree every day, as the trees will not grow that fast.

 - Please strive to measure as many trees as you can in your local environment.

 - When possible, measure the circumference of the trees you are observing. *NOTE: You will need a tape measure or non-stretchy string/ribbon and a meter stick for this.